Health insurance for gastroscopy

 Key takeaways

-• Gastroscopy is a common procedure for older adults, and can help diagnose and prevent more serious conditions from developing.
+• Gastroscopy is a common procedure to help diagnose and prevent gastrointestinal conditions.

-• The procedure is covered by Medicare in a public hospital, and under bronze policies in the private system.
+• The procedure is covered by Medicare and under bronze policies in the private system.

 Is gastroscopy covered by Medicare?

 Necessary gastroscopy will be covered by Medicare in a private hospital.
-The Medical Benefits Schedule (MBS) code for gastroscopy is 30473 and 30478 and the MBS fee is currently at $249.50.
 However, depending on your doctor, there may be additional costs.
-In some cases, Medicare will cover most of the costs and you will have very little out-of-pocket expenses, so make sure you do your research beforehand.
 Ask your doctor about costs and check that you're covered by Medicare.

-Waiting times for the procedure can vary and can depend on whether you are categorised under category two or three.
+Waiting times for the procedure can vary and can depend on whether you are categorised under category 2 or 3.
 If it's the latter, you could be waiting up to 12 months for a gastroscopy.

 How is gastroscopy covered by private health insurance?